google/mobly/docs/android_device_service.md

 ad.services.secret_service.get_my_secret() # 42
 ```

-When the `ad` reboots or gets destroyed, the registered services will be automatically restarted or stopped.
+When the `ad` reboots or gets destroyed, the service manager will handle the
+lifecycle changes of each service instance.
+So users don't have to explicitly
+write code to handle these for each service, which makes the test cumbersome.

 There's also `pause` and `resume` in the service interface.
-For more details, see the docstrings of the
+For more details,
+see the docstrings of the
 [`BaseService` interface](https://github.com/google/mobly/blob/master/mobly/controllers/android_device_lib/services/base_service.py).